Monika16/MovieTrailer/README.md

 ## Files in Project
 It has 3 python files :
-1. media.py : Contains Movie Class with attributes
+1. **media.py** : Contains Movie Class with attributes:
 - Title
 - Story Line
 - Poster Image URL
 - Youtube Movie Trailer URL
-2. entertainment_center.py : Contains instances of the class Movie.
+2. **entertainment_center.py** : Contains instances of the class Movie.
 The List of the instances are then passed to the `open_movies_page` function in fresh_tomatoes.py.
-3. fresh_tomatoes.py : Contains the Page Layout i.e. HTML page layout and the function `open_movies_page` which displayes the poster image of the movie with its title.
+3. **fresh_tomatoes.py** : Contains the Page Layout i.e. HTML page layout and the function `open_movies_page` which displayes the poster image of the movie with its title.
 Function to open the webbrowser to show the youtube trailer of the Movie is also present.

 ## Execution of the Project
 To execute the project i am currently using _**IDLE(Python GUI)**_.